Lachanophobia: Understanding the Fear of Vegetables

 Cognitive Behavioral Therapy (CBT)

 CBT is a psycho-social intervention often used to treat patients suffering from anxiety disorders.
-The aim is to improve mental health through a series of exercises that help the patient better understand why they think and behave as they do in relation to their phobia or irrational fears.
+The aim is to improve mental health through a series of exercises that help the patient better understand why they think and behave as they do about the triggers of their irrational fears.

 Exercise